 The OpenTelemetry Collector provides an integration with Elasticsearch to ingest metrics.
 The Elasticsearch receiver fetches node and cluster metrics for Elasticsearch operators from the configured path in the Collector.
-From there the metrics are processed and exported to Lightstep Observability.
+From there the metrics are processed and exported to Cloud Observability.

 To complete the integration, you will: